Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Only did I personally finally find the answers I needed, which explained these testing discrepancies, when I was able to get access to the RIGHT functional lab tests.
 In my case, it was the Cyrex Laboratories Array #3™.

-The knowledge I gained from this experience was profoundly transformational when it came to making sense of all the mixed messages I had been receiving from different doctors.
-When I was able to truly trust and understand my detailed results, I was armed with the necessary facts and information to help me to make and stick to all the foundational gluten-free dietary and lifestyle changes I needed to embrace to rebuild my health.
+The knowledge I gained from this experience was profoundly transformational when making sense of all the mixed messages I had been receiving from different doctors.
+When I was able to truly trust and understand my detailed results, I was armed with the necessary facts and information to help me make and stick to all the foundational gluten-free dietary and lifestyle changes I needed to embrace to rebuild my health.
 (Read more about What Does it Mean to Be Gluten-Free”.)

 Now, I provide my clients access to numerous food sensitivity lab tests, and when it comes to a suspected gluten issue, the newer Vibrant Wellness Wheat Zoomer™ and Cyrex Array 3X™ are my go-to choices to get ALL the necessary wheat reactivity information plus clear signals that a potential Celiac disease condition exists that requires medical attention.